csr2/Coso.Abp/README.md

 * Install-Package Coso.Abp.Theme.AdminLTE

-* Open the module class of the .web project and change AbpAspNetCoreMvcUiBasicThemeModule to MyAbpThemeAdminLTEModule
+* Open the module class of the .web project and change AbpAspNetCoreMvcUiBasicThemeModule to CosoAbpThemeAdminLTEModule